perellonieto/slides_flach/2020_ds/MD/All.md

 Alternatively, we can use *weighted* means (either arithmetic or harmonic).

-### A machine learning example (1)
+### Three machine learning examples (1)

 I apply a binary classifier on two test sets A and B.

-The classifier achieves 70% and 80% *accuracy*
-(the proportion of correctly classified instances).
+On A and B separately, the classifier achieves 70% and 80% *accuracy* (the proportion of correctly classified instances).

-When I combine A and B into a single test set and re-run the classifier its accuracy is 75%.
+- When I combine A and B into a single test set and re-run the classifier its accuracy is 75%.
 What can I say about A and B?   <!-- .element: class="fragment" -->
   1. They contain the same number of instances.   <!-- .element: class="fragment" -->